 Ew!
 A Pulsating Dress Made Of Realistic Fake Skin [NSFW] You know how some people’s temples pulse wildly when they’re mad or spooked or nervous?

 My apologies for this turn of events and I will update further if the video turns up again.
+Looking at that image above and the last thing you would think is that it can actually act like interlocking gears after all there isn’t a completely round gear to be seen anywhere on that cube.
 4 Glasses in 1: From Water to Wine, Champagne or Cognac.
 Does it ever strike you as strange that we have so many objects dedicated to drinking?

 What if we flipped the model and saw paper as the source and wood as the end product?
 This was the concept behind Mieke Meijer's project at the Design Academy Eindhoven.
 To think of paper as the end state of the product was limiting.
-With so much paper as the end result of making newspapers, Mieke envisioned an opportunity to upcycle the process and re-create wood.
 A Rollercoaster Designed to Kill Humanely.
 It’s a ride definitely not for the faint-hearted—a PhD candidate in Design Interactions at the Royal College of Art has designed a hypothetical rollercoaster meant to kill.

 Julijonas Urbonas created his coaster as a hypothetical euthanasia machine; it will, he claims, take lives as humanely and euphorically as possible.
 “Riding the coaster’s track, the rider is subjected to a series of intensive motion elements that induce various unique experiences: from euphoria to thrill, and from tunnel vision to loss of consciousness and, eventually, death,” he wrote on his website.
-The 500-meter structure is designed to kill its rider from cerebral hypoxia, or a lack of oxygen supply to the brain.
 Information is beautiful: 30 examples of creative infography.
 Unfortunatly I never had the opportunity to do client work on an infography, but it seems to be one of the most challenging task for a graphic designer.